sarora/CodeChallenge/CodingChallenge/Data Science/readme.md

 2. No multiple failures for turbines.

-3. Handled missing data through multiple imputation (MICE). categorical data using `pd.getdummies()`
+3. Handled missing data through multiple imputation (MICE).
+Categorical data encoded using `pd.getdummies()`

 4. No right censorship in the data.
 Every machine fails.